Field ReferencePlanning

 Card Actions

 Each card has an action button that opens the relevant page in a new browser tab.
-You keep the dashboard open alongside detail work so you can return to it and check overall status at any time.
+Keep the dashboard open alongside detail work so you can return to it and check overall status at any time.

-The What-If tool lets you check whether you can make a target quantity of a finished good before committing to a schedule.
-It answers: “If I want to produce 50 cases of this product, do I have the materials?”
+The Limiting Factor tool lets you check whether you can make a target quantity of a finished good before committing to a schedule.
+It answers: “If I want to produce 50 cases of this product, what would stop me?”

 Running a Check

-1. Navigate to Tools > What-If in the sidebar (or use the embedded panel in the schedule revision flow).
+1. Navigate to Tools > Limiting Factor in the sidebar (or use the embedded panel in the schedule revision flow).

 2. Select a Case BOM from the dropdown.
 This defines the finished-good packaging spec: which recipe, which bottle, how many per case.